European Market Infrastructure Regulation (EMIR)

 Risk Mitigation Measures

-The risk mitigation measures apply to OTC derivatives and include timely confirmation, dispute resolution, portfolio reconciliation, portfolio compression, daily MtM and exchange of collateral.
-These obligations apply in principle to all counterparties (FCs, NFC+ and NFC-) with however some differences (frequency for example) depending on the qualification of the parties.
+The risk mitigation measures apply to OTC derivatives and include timely confirmation, dispute resolution, portfolio reconciliation, portfolio compression, valuation of contracts and exchange of collateral.
+These obligations apply depending on the qualification of the counterparties (FC+, FC-, NFC+ or NFC-).

-In order to comply with EMIR reporting regulations, FCs as well as NFCs and exempted entities will have to report derivative contracts (concluded, modified or terminated) to a Trade Repository (TR).
+In order to comply with EMIR reporting requirements, FCs as well as NFCs and partially exempted entities have to report the details of their derivative contracts (concluded, modified or terminated) to a Trade Repository (TR).
 This obligation applies to both cleared and non-cleared derivatives, exchange-traded as well as OTC derivatives.

 |Emir Clearing Category||Category 1|